mattrei/aframe-geojson-component/README.md

 | getProjection | _None_| Returns the referenced `D3 projection` object that may be used for calculations or transformations. |
 | draw | _None_| Redraws the canvas. |

 ### Styling
-The library (trys to) respects the commonly used [Geojson Styling Spec](https://github.com/mapbox/simplestyle-spec)
+The library (trys to) respects the commonly used [GeoJSON Styling Spec](https://github.com/mapbox/simplestyle-spec)

 ### Further Styling
 To change the the appearnance of the points or lines just [register custom material](https://aframe.io/docs/0.6.0/components/material.html#register-a-custom-material)